Diego-Linux/vanillaJS-ecommerce-localstorage/README.md

 # Open with live server or something like this for better functioning
+# After login, you may need a refresh to render the products, just press F5

 ## - Includes user registration
 ## - Includes user login